openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 .. note:: If you are a learner with disabilities, consult your organization's Disability Resources or talk with your course team if you need :ref:`additional time <Request Additional Time>` or specific accommodations to take the exam.
-If you need to request extra time to complete the exam, do so before you make any choices on the exam page.
+If you need to request extra time or special allowances to complete the exam, do so before you make any choices on the exam page.

 .. _Know Rules for Online Proctoring: